genome/ibwa/gmt-web/content/documentation.md

 This will create index files next to the corresponding reference FASTAs.

 There are two algorithms available.
 Specify `-a bwtsw` to use BWT-SW, and use `-a is` to use the IS algorithm.
-If the reference fasta is less than 11,000,000 bytes, use the IS algorithm.
+If the reference FASTA is less than 11,000,000 bytes, use the IS algorithm.

 From the [BWA documentation](http://bio-bwa.sourceforge.net/bwa.shtml#3):
 <dl>